 We lead a life of regrets.
 Why?

-Because, we replay the roles in our minds that we just played in our real life.
+Because we keep replaying the roles in our minds that we just played in our real life.

 I could have been in a job far better than I was.
 My first decent job was in a Call Centre.

 And to tell you what I liked about them was nothing.
 Because I could only see an ocean of regrets.
 I could only see the broken and shattered dreams.
 Your dreams that you see mean the life to you.
 SO, when they don’t get realized, you grow resentment against them.

 And this is how we let our past to spoil our future by wasting our present.Sanju Runs

 I discovered sometime ago a big truth.
 And that’s how, I became a runner.
 Running has led my rebirth.
 It has given me life 2.0.
 A updated version of my life – far more improved and far more fascinating that has absolutely no place for regrets or resentment.

 With experience, you can either grow bitter or better.
 When you don’t know what to do with the whole load of shit on your head, you are bound to grow bitter.
 BUt when you find the key secret or when you realize that you have now the whole reservoir of experiences with you to make the right moves in future, you find hop and the eyes brighten up!

 This is so because you have found your resources to build you inner kingdom.

 I am currently penning my full story in the form of a fictionalized account of a runner.
 How a man in his mid-life is struck with a crisis and thinks that all is over only to realize that he is just starting to begin his real game of life.
 And all the magic starts to roll for him she picks up himself every morning from the bed and goes for a run.